Skip to content Skip to main navigation Skip to footer

 As LCSC’s story demonstrates, I-SEAL is more than just a program—it’s a catalyst for improving special education.
 And for the students who need these teachers most, that makes all the difference.

 The Center of Excellence in Leadership of Learning (CELL) at the University of Indianapolis offers I-SEAL in partnership with the Indiana Department of Education.
 I-SEAL funds graduate courses for full licensure in special education for teachers in other subject areas, non-education bachelor’s degree holders, and those needing to take the state licensing exam.
 Participants receive training, support, and full tuition assistance.
-Districts interested in licensing special education teachers at no financial cost can learn more about I-SEAL from Senior Project Coordinator Dana Jones at jonesd003@uindy.edu or by visiting cell.uindy.edu/our-work.
+Districts interested in licensing special education teachers at no financial cost can learn more about I-SEAL by visiting https://IndianaSEAL.org.